 # Check the project settings

-In practice, 73% of injection attempts target shell commands according to an OWASP study (2025).
+Injection attempts frequently target shell commands.
 Systematically block outbound network commands in your deny rules to reduce this risk.

 The CLAUDE.md file can itself be an injection vector.
 Before working on an external repository, read its content and verify that it does not contain hidden instructions.
 To understand how the memory system works, consult the CLAUDE.md guide.